Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 One of our employees is seeking leave in connection with a spouse who was recently dispatched as an emergency responder.
 Are we obligated to provide such leave, and for how long?

-The active duty amendment is expressly incorporated into FMLA's statutory framework.
-Once the amendments take effect, employers will be expected to apply existing recordkeeping and designation procedures to active duty leave and, where appropriate, utilize certification forms and related paperwork.
+Employers are expected to apply existing recordkeeping and designation procedures to active duty leave and, where appropriate, utilize certification forms and related paperwork.
 Senior-level managers and HR practitioners should therefore be sure to coordinate this leave with other types of FMLA leave that remain available to eligible employees, and to take steps to ensure that front-line supervisors are counseled to avoid premature rejection of such requests.

 My employees are not working because of the hurricane.
 Are they eligible for unemployment compensation?